Cultural depictions of Theodore Roosevelt: Other works

 In the alternate history novel Back in the USSA by Eugene Byrne and Kim Newman (1997), Roosevelt wins the 1912 presidential election on the Progressive Party, only to be assassinated on December 19, 1912, at the Chicago Union Stockyards by the sharpshooter and exhibition shooter Annie Oakley, before he took office, when personally breaking a labor strike with the help of the Rough Riders.
 Following this, his running mate, Charles Foster Kane takes power, and gradually leads the United States into greater levels of oppression, class division and bureaucratic incompetence and corruption, which eventually leads to the Second American Civil War and Second American Revolution and the transformation of the United States into the United Socialist States of America.
 Roosevelt serves as the timelines equivalent of Russian Tsar Alexander II while Kane serves as the timelines equivalent of Nicholas II.

-Roosevelt appears in the Civilization video game series as a leader of the United States.
+Roosevelt appears in the video game Civilization VI as the leader of the United States.

-In season five of Epic Rap Battles of History, Roosevelt appears in a rap battle against Winston Churchill.
+In Epic Rap Battles of History, Roosevelt appears in a rap battle against Winston Churchill for Season 5, as well as Donald Trump and Kamala Harris for Season 7 during the 2024 United States presidential election.

 Roosevelt, in his career as New York City Police Commissioner, appears as a major character in the 1997 novel The Alienist, well as its sequel The Angel of Darkness.

 For a comprehensive study of Roosevelt's legacy, especially in cultural depictions, see Michael Patrick Cullinane, Theodore Roosevelt's Ghost: The History and Memory of an American Icon (LSU Press, 2017).